Postage stamps and postal history of Singapore: Modern Singaporean stamps

 On 9 August 1965, Singapore was expelled and became a sovereign independent republic.
 Per the Singapore Act 1966, it was automatically within the Commonwealth of Nations with retroactive effect from the day of independence.
 Singapore is also a member of various other organisations, including being the headquarters for the Asia-Pacific Economic Cooperation (APEC).

 A set of stamps, featuring four men, were issued in 1966 to commemorate the first anniversary of independence marked Republic of Singapore but all later stamps to this day have been marked just Singapore.
 The exception was a single issue of three stamps with inscriptions in all its official languages: English, Chinese, Malay and Tamil, which was issued in 1967.
-The stamps had a common design and the inscription in English "Building a Strong Singapore!", which was also repeated in Chinese, Malay and Tamil.
+The stamps had a common design and the inscription in English "Build a Vigorous Singapore", which was also repeated in Chinese, Malay and Tamil.

 Singapore started issuing its own postage stamps on a regular basis from 1966.
-The first postage block was issued in 1969 and commemorated the 150th anniversary of the city's founding.
+The first Miniature sheet was issued in 1969 and commemorated the 150th anniversary of the city's founding.
 Until 1981, about 400 stamps were issued in Singapore.
 Standard stamps were issued in 1968, 1973, 1977, and 1980 and their themes were national dances and musical instruments, flowers, marine life, and ships unique to Singapore.

 Commemorative stamps mostly reflected local events and important dates: anniversaries of the Republic, the 150th anniversary of the city, national holidays of the nationalities, and international ones – the Expo '70, the 1973 Southeast Asian Peninsular Games held in Singapore, the 100th anniversary of the Universal Postal Union (1974), International Women's Year (1975), and various other notable occasions.
 In 1980, in conjunction with the London 1980 International Stamp Exhibition, a series of four denomination postage miniatures were printed, featuring early stamps in circulation in Singapore, as well as a postage block.

 Modern Singaporean stamps largely feature paintings, animals from the Singapore Zoo, local birds, flowers as well as landmarks of the country.